-EAST ASIAN HISTORY
+HIST 111 GH EAST ASIAN HISTORY 4 Cr.
 An examination of selected developments, themes and issues in the history of East Asia.
 Prerequisites: None.

-EUROPE & THE WORLD

-A survey of the history of Europe from the French Revolution to the present.
+HIST 115 HEUROPE & THE WORLDA survey of the history of Europe from the French Revolution to the present.
 Prerequisites: None.

-HISTORY OF MODERN CHINA

-This course provides a general by analytic survey of Chinese modern history from the late 17th century to present.
+4 Cr.
+HIST 117 GHHISTORY OF MODERN CHINA4 Cr.This course provides a general by analytic survey of Chinese modern history from the late 17th century to present.Prerequisites: None.
+HIST 120 GHWORLD CIVILIZATION SINCE 1500World history since 1500, with emphasis on the global nature of historical changes.
 Prerequisites: None.

-WORLD CIVILIZATION SINCE 1500

-World history since 1500, with emphasis on the global nature of historical changes.
+4 Cr.
+HIST 131 HAMERICAN HISTORY IA survey of the history of the US from pre-Columbian times to the Civil War.
 Prerequisites: None.

-AMERICAN HISTORY I

-A survey of the history of the US from pre-Columbian times to the Civil War.
+4 Cr.
+HIST 132 HAMERICAN HISTORY IIA survey of the history of the U.S. from post-Civil War to the present.
 Prerequisites: None.

-AMERICAN HISTORY II

-A survey of the history of the U.S. from post-Civil War to the present.
+4 Cr.
+HIST 204 DHHISTORY OF AMER SOCIAL MOVEMENTSA survey of US social movements, with emphasis on post WWII movements.
 Prerequisites: None.

-HIST 204 DH

-HISTORY OF AMER SOCIAL MOVEMENTS

-A survey of US social movements, with emphasis on post WWII movements.
+4 Cr.
+HIST 207 HRECENT UNITED STATES HISTORYA survey of Post World War II American History.
 Prerequisites: None.

-RECENT UNITED STATES HISTORY

-A survey of Post World War II American History.
+4 Cr.
+HIST 211 HHIST GERMNY FRM UNIFCTN TO NAZIFCTNA history of Germany from the Wars of Unification to the seizure of power by Adolf Hitler in 1933.Prerequisites: None.
+4 Cr.
+HIST 221 GH MODERN JAPAN Transformation of Japan from a feudal to a post-industrial society and global economic power.
+Prerequisite None.
+4 Cr. es: HIST 238AMERICAN LABOR HISTORYEmphasis will be placed on understanding how working people shaped developments in U.S. history.
+(Varia Prerequisites: None.
+4 Cr. es) HIST 240 HTHE MIDDLE EASTA survey of the history of the Middle East from 1900 to the present.
 Prerequisites: None.

-HIST GERMNY FRM UNIFCTN TO NAZIFCTN

-A history of Germany from the Wars of Unification to the seizure of power by Adolf Hitler in 1933.
+4 Cr.
+HIST 249 GHHISTORY OF US & EAST ASIAN RELATINSA course that studies US and East Asian relations since the 19th century.
 Prerequisites: None.

-MODERN JAPAN

-Transformation of Japan from a feudal to a post-industrial society and global economic power.
-Prerequisites: None.

-AMERICAN LABOR HISTORY

-Emphasis will be placed on understanding how working people shaped developments in U.S. history.
-(Varies) Prerequisites: None.

-THE MIDDLE EAST

-A survey of the history of the Middle East from 1900 to the present.
-Prerequisites: None.

-HISTORY OF US & EAST ASIAN RELATNS

-A course that studies US and East Asian relations since the 19th century.
-Prerequisites: None.

-HIST 251 2DH

-ASIAN AMERICAN EXPERIENCE
+4 Cr.
+HIST 251 2DH ASIAN AMERICAN EXPERIENCE 4 Cr.
 A course that examines major issues in the history of the Asian American experience from the middle of the 19th century to present.
 Prerequisites: COR 1 or equivalent, open to students in their second or third year or sophomore and above transfers.

-SELECTED ISSUES

-Selected issues varies by topic.
+HIST 271 HSELECTED ISSUESSelected issues varies by topic.Prerequisites: None.
+4 Cr.
+HIST 284 GHHIST OF PEOPLE'S REPUBLIC OF CHINAA study of the history of the People's Republic of China since 1949.
 Prerequisites: None.

-HIST OF PEOPLE'S REPUBLIC OF CHINA

-A study of the history of the People's Republic of China since 1949.
-Prerequisites: None.
+4 Cr.

-PROSEM:HISTORIANS/-IOGRAPHY/METHOD
+HIST 295 PROSEM:HISTORIANS/-IOGRAPHY/METHOD